kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `412`

-Used when a request could not be processed because preconditions weren't met.
+Thrown when a request could not be processed because preconditions were not met.

 ```js
 const err = new context.errors.PreconditionError('error message');